BernStrom/BernStrom/README.md

 ### 🧔 &nbsp;Few Facts About Me

-🔭 &nbsp;I’m currently building up my professional portfolio and finding my first dev role.\
+🔭 &nbsp;I’m currently building up my professional portfolio and searching for my first dev role.\
-🌱 &nbsp;I’m currently learning a range of tech stack like React, TypeScript, GraphQL, etc.\
+🌱 &nbsp;I’m currently learning a range of tech stack like React, TypeScript, Deno, etc.\
 ✍️ &nbsp;I’m open to collaboration.
 Hit me up if you got some cool ideas to make into reality!\
 🦁 &nbsp;I'm also a fitness enthusiast and an avid gamer. _Don't Starve Together_, anyone? 👾\
 ⚡ &nbsp;**Fun fact:** "Winter Feast" tis' the season I wish would last all year round 🎅 🎄 ☃️ ☕